 KRAFTWERK The Model (1978)

 Using a Micromoog for its iconic hook, ‘The Model’ was inspired by KRAFTWERK’s visits to night clubs in the more vibrant city of Cologne 30km down the road from Düsseldorf where their iconic Kling Klang studio was based.
 There, they would observe beautiful models drinking champagne and seek their company.
 It was quite the antithesis of the robot image that the quartet were portraying.
-Sonically ahead of its time, it became a UK No1 four years after its initial release in 1982.
+Sonically ahead of its time, in 1982 it became a UK No1 four years after its initial release.

 Available on the album ‘The Man Machine’ via EMI Music